Soay123/SilverSatPersonalDevWork/README.md

 4. If trying to measure above 3.6v, then some other means would be needed to step down the voltage.
 Aka. a level shifter.

-- A voltage divider made using resistors (Current is different over each resistor, but voltage is the same)
+- A voltage divider made using resistors

   1. R1 and R2 create a theroetical voltage divider; however,
   2. Once R3 is added, R2 and R3 are in paralel and the circuit is "loaded"

+  - From wikipedia "To obtain a sufficiently stable output voltage, the output current must either be stable (and so be made part of the calculation of the potential divider values) or limited to an appropriately small percentage of the divider's input current."

-  3. In order to keep the ratio correct, R3 will need to be very large.
+  3. Example: In order to keep the ratio correct, R3 will need to be VERY large.
   4. Per the specs at 3.3v you cannot have more than 13200 ohm impedance and remain within the operating range of the sensor.

+  - R3 > 3.6v/10mA
-360 < R3 < 13200 ohm
+  - R3 < 3.3v/.25mA

   5. Parallel circuit Rt = ((1/R2)+(1/R3))
   6. Vout of voltage divider: Vin \* R2/(R1 + R2) = 3.3 (When R3 is infinite)
   7. Solve for R1 and R2 when